coursehero/slacktee/README.md

     -l, --link                        Add a URL link to the message.
     -c, --channel channel_name        Post input values to specified channel or user.
     -u, --username user_name          This username is used for posting.
-    -i, --icon emoji_name             This icon is used for posting.
+    -i, --icon emoji_name|url         This icon is used for posting.
+You can use a word from http://www.emoji-cheat-sheet.com or a direct url to an image.
-    --iconurl icon_url                This url is used as icon for posting.
     -t, --title title_string          This title is added to posts.
     -m, --message-formatting format   Switch message formatting (none|link_names|full).
                                       See https://api.slack.com/docs/formatting for more details.